stackblitz/webcontainer-docs/docs/guides/introduction.md

 **WebContainers are a browser-based runtime for executing Node.js applications and operating system commands, entirely inside your browser tab.** Apps that previously required cloud VMs to execute user code, in WebContainers can run entirely client-side with [a number of benefits over the legacy cloud VM](#webcontainers-versus-cloud-vm-approach).

 **WebContainer API is perfect for interactive coding experiences.** Among its most common use cases are AI applications, adding in-browser code execution to your existing product, programming tutorials, next-generation documentation, browser based IDEs, and employee onboarding platforms.
-WebContainers have been [battle-tested by millions of users](#who-s-using-webcontainers) of StackBlitz, and inside the interactive coding environments built by [Svelte](https://learn.svelte.dev/tutorial/welcome-to-svelte), [Angular](https://angular.dev/tutorials/first-app), and [Nuxt](https://learn-dev.nuxt.com/) among others.
+WebContainers have been [battle-tested by millions of users](#who-s-using-webcontainers) of StackBlitz, and inside the interactive learning environments built by the [Svelte](https://learn.svelte.dev/tutorial/welcome-to-svelte), [Angular](https://angular.dev/tutorials/first-app), and [Nuxt](https://learn-dev.nuxt.com/) teams among others.

 :::tip Ready to try it out for yourself?